AdobeDocs/experience-platform.en/help/segmentation/api/streaming-segmentation.md

 # Evaluate events in real-time with streaming segmentation

-Streaming segmentation (also known as continuous query evaluation) is the ability to instantly evaluate a customer as soon as an event comes into a particular segment group.
-With this capability, most segment rules can now be evaluated as the data is passed into Adobe Experience Platform, meaning segment membership will be kept up to date without running scheduled segmentation jobs.
+Streaming segmentation (also known as continuous query evaluation) enables you to create and target high value segments at high speed and high scale.
+With this capability, most segment rules can now be evaluated as the data is passed into Adobe Experience Platform, meaning segment membership will be kept up to date without running segmentation jobs.

 ![](../images/api/streaming-segment-evaluation.png)